Ulster loyalism

 Ulster loyalism is a strand of Ulster unionism associated with working class Ulster Protestants in Northern Ireland.
 Like other unionists, loyalists support the continued existence of Northern Ireland (and formerly all of Ireland) within the United Kingdom, and oppose a united Ireland independent of the UK.
 Unlike other strands of unionism, loyalism has been described as an ethnic nationalism of Ulster Protestants and "a variation of British nationalism".
 Loyalists are often said to have a conditional loyalty to the British state so long as it defends their interests.
 They see themselves as loyal primarily to the Protestant British monarchy rather than to British governments and institutions, while Garret FitzGerald argued they are loyal to 'Ulster' over 'the Union'.
 A small minority of loyalists have called for an independent Ulster Protestant state, believing they cannot rely on British governments to support them (see Ulster nationalism).
 The term 'loyalism' is usually associated with paramilitarism.

 Ulster loyalism emerged in the late 19th century, in reaction to the Irish Home Rule movement and the rise of Irish nationalism.
 Ireland had a Catholic majority who wanted self-government, but the province of Ulster had a Protestant and unionist majority, largely due to the Plantation of Ulster.
-Although not all unionists were Protestant, loyalists emphasized their British Protestant heritage.
+Although not all unionists were Protestant, loyalists emphasised their British Protestant heritage.
 During the Home Rule Crisis (1912–14), loyalists founded the paramilitary Ulster Volunteers to prevent Ulster from becoming part of a self-governing Ireland.
 This was followed by the Irish War of Independence (1919–21) and partition of Ireland: most of Ireland became an independent state, while most of Ulster remained within the UK as the self-governing territory of Northern Ireland.
 During partition, communal violence raged between loyalists and Irish nationalists in Belfast, and loyalists attacked the Catholic minority in retaliation for Irish republican activity.

-Northern Ireland's unionist governments were accused of discrimination against Catholics and Irish nationalists.
+Northern Ireland's unionist governments discriminated against Catholics and Irish nationalists.
 Loyalists opposed the Catholic civil rights movement, accusing it of being a republican front.
 This unrest led to the Troubles (1969–98).
 During the conflict, loyalist paramilitaries such as the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA) often attacked Catholics, partly in retaliation for republican paramilitary actions.
 Loyalists undertook major protest campaigns against the 1973 Sunningdale Agreement and 1985 Anglo-Irish Agreement.
 The paramilitaries called ceasefires in 1994 and their representatives were involved in negotiating the 1998 Good Friday Agreement.
 Since then, loyalists have been involved in protests against perceived threats to their cultural identity.
 Sections of the loyalist paramilitaries have attacked Catholics, taken part in loyalist feuds, and withdrawn support for the Agreement, although their campaigns have not resumed.

 In Northern Ireland there is a tradition of loyalist Protestant marching bands, who hold numerous parades each year.
 The yearly Eleventh Night (11 July) bonfires and The Twelfth (12 July) parades are associated with loyalism.